 The overgrown gardens and unsightly structures would be removed and L’Enfant’s tree-lined grand avenue would be realized at last, dotted with fountains and reflecting pools.
 The buildings around the Mall would house government departments and cultural institutions in buildings that would mimic the Neoclassical White House and Capitol building.

 Finally, a north-south stretch of parkland was added, anchored by the White House to the north, and a park to the south.
 The plan suggested that the park was a good spot for a future memorial; decades later, a memorial to Thomas Jefferson was placed there.

-Now, none of this was uncontroversial.
-The plan, as a whole, was actually never approved by Congress.
+None of this was uncontroversial.
+The plan as a whole was never approved by Congress.
 Instead, the changes were made piecemeal, and some of the Commission’s proposals—like a terraced garden around the Washington Monument—were scrapped altogether.

 Common Questions About Pierre Charles L’Enfant

 Washington, DC covers approximately 68.34 square miles.